RadioShack: 2015 bankruptcy

 RadioShack was criticized for including the personally identifying information of 67 million of its customers as part of its assets for sale during the proceedings, despite its long-standing policy and a promise to customers that data would never be sold for any reason at any time.
 The Federal Trade Commission and the Attorneys General of 38 states fought against this proposal.
 The sale of this data was ultimately approved, albeit greatly reduced from what was initially proposed.

 General Wireless Operations, Inc.

-Standard General acquired the RadioShack brand after RadioShack Corporation filed for bankruptcy in 2015.
-It formed the affiliate, General Wireless Operations, to act as the new parent company for the brand.
-This new RadioShack focused on its partnership with Sprint in the hopes of carrying on the brand.